-We offer a variety of presentations covering a range of career related topics and can easily be requested online using the button below.
-While planning for your presentation dates, please keep in mind that we do not present on days that we host our career fairs which are September 17 and 18 this semester.
-Email Marissa Miller at firstname.lastname@example.org with questions.
+We offer a variety of presentations covering a range of career-related topics and can easily be requested online using the button below.
+Email Addye Buckley-Burnell at email@example.com with questions.

-** Please make your requests at least 2 weeks prior to the date needed so that we may arrange for a presenter.
-We limit our presentations to 2 presentation topics/dates per course section. **
+** For live presentations, please make your requests at least 2 weeks prior to the date needed so that we may arrange for a presenter. **

 If you use career assessments in your courses, we are happy to provide class interpretations for the Strong Interest Inventory, TypeFocus, and Clifton Strengths (aka StrengthsFinder) as well as detailed instruction handouts for your students.

 For a self-guided career planning tool, FOCUS II is a good option.
 Students can log in (access code: auburn) and complete self-assessments that will guide them in exploring a variety of major and career options.
 This does not need an interpretation, but our office has created a variety of class assignments based on the information that we are happy to provide if needed.

 Please contact Addye Buckley-Burnell at firstname.lastname@example.org if this is something you would like to learn more about this or make arrangements for your course.

 For resume assignments, we are happy to help by presenting to the class about resume writing, providing our Job Search Guides (PDF or printed book) with helpful hints, or offering our website resources.
 We also now have Quinncia, which will provide students with instant feedback on their resumes based on their field of study.
 Learn more about it here.

 If you would like your class to have their resumes reviewed by our office, or would like to gain access to Quinncia, please contact Addye Buckley-Burnell at email@example.com to work out the best way to accommodate your students.